 God gave them a very simple procedure.
 Gather just enough for your family each day and eat it all.
 If you gather too much and try to hold it over, it will breed worms and stink.
 It was their daily bread in every sense of the term.
 On the sixth day, they could take twice as much to prepare extra for the next day.
 This time it did not breed worms and stink.
 They were starting to learn how to prepare for rest.
 The lesson we learn is that God's rest could not be ANY day in seven.
 It was on a specific day.
-Some people tried to do otherwise and were left with smelly, worm eaten bread:

 What we learn from these judgments is that the Sabbath is on a specific day, and that proper observance of it requires preparation.
 There is nothing in Christ's teaching to change that.